Michael Christensen (racing driver): GP3 Series

 In 2010, Christensen became the first driver to join MW Arden for the 2010 GP3 Series season.

 Sportscar career

 Porsche

 In 2012, Christensen joined the Porsche young driver program.
 He resulted 7th in the 2012 Porsche Carrera Cup Germany and 6th in the 2013 Porsche Supercup.

 He became a factory driver in 2014, racing in the WeatherTech SportsCar Championship joining Patrick Long in the GTLM class, winning 12 Hours of Sebring and North American Endurance Cup.
 In 2015 he competed in the FIA World Endurance Championship together with Richard Lietz, joining the Manthey Racing team in the GTE-Pro class.
 Winning the manufactures championship, and finishing 3rd in the drivers championship.
 In the 2018-2019 FIA World Endurance Championship he in succeeded winning 24 Hours of Le Mans for Porsche.

 Hypercar career

 For the 2023 World Endurance Championship season, Christensen was named in the lineup for Porsche Penske Motorsport, partnering Dane Cameron and Frédéric Makowiecki.
+For the 2024 WEC season, Christensen would again drive the Porsche 963 for Penske, alongside Makowiecki and Matt Campbell.